izzietaylor123/NU.Compass/README.md

     1. Prequisites
     2. Setup Instructions
     3. Running the Application
+    4. Flask Blueprints Ordering
-    4. Team Members
+    5. Team Members
-    5. Controlling the Containers
+    6. Controlling the Containers

 Prerequisites:
     - Docker is required to build and run the containers.